Toronto (City) v Ontario (Attorney General): Ward reconfiguration

 Under the City of Toronto Act, 2006, the municipal government of Toronto reassessed the structure of the city's electoral districts, in a process formally titled the Toronto Ward Boundary Review.
 The review finished in November 2016.
-Following the review, the city created three new wards, increasing the total from 44 to 47.
+Following the review, the city council approved the report's recommendations and created three new wards, increasing the total from 44 to 47.
+A number of challenges to the ward boundary bylaw were made to the Ontario Municipal Board, as provided under section 124(8) of the City of Toronto Act.
+None of the challenges to the bylaw, including those that advocated for a 25 ward model were successful.